Leaderboard

 4 points

-5. So 2012 saw some really awesome shows and really awesome shows come with awesome ballads as well!
+So 2012 saw some really awesome shows and really awesome shows come with awesome ballads as well!
 Who in your own personal opinions had the best ballad of 2012?
 No bashing please.
 Personal favorite and thought was the best from the start: Pacific Crest's version of "Yellow" by Cold Play.
 The arranging was so lush, thick, beautiful and filled with emotion!
 Loved it!
-Shout outs to Bluecoats using Bon Iver's "Flume" and Colts closing with "All By Myself."
+Shout outs to Bluecoats using Bon Iver's "Flume" and Colts closing with "All By Myself."3 points

-8. Very well said Alan.
+Very well said Alan.
 Those of us that have been personally involved in loosing one before their time can attest to the fact that nobody, and I mean nobody has the right to judge the actions of those directly involved and effected by the loss.
 To make assumptions based on ones personal feelings by someone on the outside looking in are both immature and disrespectful.
 Being a member of the Spirit family, and being married to someone that was actually in the corps that year, I can say that the events that transpired that night had a lasting and devastating effect on those directly involved.
 Let's let them revel in their memories of Jim and the way they chose to pay tribute, not slap them in the face by trying to judge what transpired 30 years after the fact.
 Remember, there was serious consideration of packing up the corps and ending the summer right then and there.
 I am inspired by the resiliance and determination demonstrated by everyone in the organization that year.
 Proud to wear the deltas that I wear around my neck to this day.
-Dan
+Dan3 points

-9. I can't imagine what Leon May was thinking when he came up with Crown's drill this past season.
+I can't imagine what Leon May was thinking when he came up with Crown's drill this past season.
 Listen to Dreams (Nightmare) and try to conjure up drill for it.
 I can't do it.
 It's too frantic, it's too all over the place, it's too chaotic.
 I look at Crown's drill and say "That's it!"
 The drill matches what is being played.
 I also can't conjure up how the hell the corps produced the quality sound they did marching that program.
 I really have no idea how Crown was able to pull off that program.
-A corps doesn't have to win to push the envelope and suffice to say, Crown pushed the envelope this past season.
+A corps doesn't have to win to push the envelope and suffice to say, Crown pushed the envelope this past season.3 points

-10. I don't really agree with this.
+I don't really agree with this.
 If you are talking about visual that is.
 While I agree Crown might have had cleaner technique at some points of their show, it was not always the most consistent.
 IN fact, the really hard sections, some members completely broke down.
 Lower body and upper body technique was non existent.
 They were sacrificing technique to attempt to make the form.
 Overall I believe that Cadets 2011 had cleaner drill and a more consistent marching technique throughout their program.
-Edited to add that I also wish Sully stayed at BK.
+Edited to add that I also wish Sully stayed at BK.3 points

-11. I understand all of the various opinions posted here on thistopic.
+I understand all of the various opinions posted here on thistopic.
 I truly understand both sides of this issue.
 After my sister died, a trophy was named in her honor.
 Sixmonths later, I won the gold medal and the trophy.
 Interestingly enough, it wasfor ice dancing….and I was 10 years old.
 Fast forward 10 years, and now I am one of the performers inSpirit that fateful night.
 I think our youngest member was 15 or so….all theway to 21.
 For many, this was their first experience with death outside ofimmediate family, or their first experience at all.
 I can’t speak for anyone other than myself (having cookedhamburgers with Maggie and Jim at their home prior to tour) I can say that thecompetitive aspect was not a part of me that day and as far as I can tell noone else’s either.
 We must keep in mind that one of our members was involved inthe accident as well as other staff who were severely injured.
 That performance was between the member of the corps, JimOtt and the other members of the Spirit family who were injured that day.
 In other competitive instances, often the athletes are olderand often more experienced with the grief process than perhaps we were thatnight.
 I will always be proud of my performance that night, thereasons for the presentation as such, and most importantly, sharing my soulwith my corps family, the other corps assembled, and the wonderful audience in attendancethat evening.
-To everyone here my highest regards and respect, Bob Clark Spirit of Atlanta 79-81
+To everyone here my highest regards and respect, Bob Clark Spirit of Atlanta 79-813 points

 2 points